derekmiranda/ad-tech-notes/binary_imports.md

 # What I need to do
 - Prevent wrb-loader from cutting off dependency graph
+	- MAYBE: since wrb-loader specifies only 1 module to pass to it, Rollup takes that module and handles all of the graph analysis and compilation.
+Since Webpack is handing that part off to Rollup, it's not able to properly build out a dependency graph.
+	- also explains why the Webpack image/font loaders are not being applied: Webpack hands that entry module off to Rollup and says "I'm done"
+	- SO: need to pass that information somehow to Webpack?

 - Get distributed image imports into compilations _modules graph
 	- However: applying Rollup's image plugin prevents the image from going inside the graph...
 	- OPTIONS: